FlipAttack: Jailbreak LLMs via Flipping: Introduction

 Recent studies have made significant progress in developing attacks to expose LLM vulnerabilities, however, our analyses highlight three key limitations in recent state-of-the-art jailbreak attack methods.
 1) White-box methods, like GCG \citep{GCG} and AutoDAN \citep{AutoDAN_ICLR24}, while powerful, require access to model weights and involve computationally intensive search-based optimization, limiting their applicability to closed-source LLMs and compromising time efficiency.
 2) Iterative black-box methods, like PAIR \citep{PAIR} and ReNeLLM \citep{ReNeLLM}, require iterative interactions with the LLM interface, leading to high token usage and extended attack time.
 3) Other black-box methods, such as SelfCipher \citep{SelfCipher} and CodeChameleon \citep{CodeChameleon}, rely on complex assistant tasks such as ciphering and coding, which raise the difficulty level for LLMs to understand and execute, resulting in suboptimal attack performance.
 These limitations highlight the need for more efficient, broadly applicable jailbreak techniques to understand LLM vulnerabilities better while maintaining practicality and effectiveness.

 To this end, we propose FlipAttack, a simple yet effective jailbreak attack method targeting black-box LLMs, as shown in Figure \ref{fig:overview}.
 First, to make our proposed method universally applicable to state-of-the-art LLMs, we study their common nature, i.e., autoregressive, and reveal that LLMs tend to understand the sentence from left to right.
-From this insight, we conduct analysis experiments to demonstrate that the understanding ability of LLMs is significantly weakened by introducing noises to the left side of the sentence.
-Based on these findings, we propose to disguise the harmful prompt, by adding left-side noises iteratively to the prompt and then generalize this idea to develop four flipping modes: Flipping Word Order, Flipping Characters in Sentence, Flipping Characters in Word, and the Fool Model Mode, therefore keeping stealthy.
+From this insight, we conduct analysis experiments to demonstrate that the understanding ability of LLMs is significantly weakened by introducing the perturbation to the left side of the sentence.
+Based on these findings, we propose to disguise the harmful prompt by adding left-side perturbation iteratively to the prompt and then generalize this idea to develop four flipping modes: Flipping Word Order, Flipping Characters in Sentence, Flipping Characters in Word, and the Fool Model Mode, therefore keeping stealthy.
 Second, we conduct verification experiments to demonstrate that the strong LLMs, e.g., Claude 3.5 Sonnet, can efficiently perform text flipping, while the weak LLMs can also complete this task with assistance.
-Therefore, based on chain-of-thought, role-playing prompting, and few-show in-context learning, we design a flipping guidance module to teach LLMs how to flip back/denoise, understand, and execute harmful behaviors.
-Importantly, FlipAttack introduces no external noise, relying solely on the prompt itself for noise construction, keeping the method simple.
+Therefore, based on chain-of-thought, role-playing prompting, and few-show in-context learning, we design a flipping guidance module to teach LLMs how to flip back/ eliminate perturbation, understand, and execute harmful behaviors.
+Importantly, FlipAttack introduces no external perturbation, relying solely on the prompt itself for perturbation construction, keeping the method simple.
 Benefiting from universality, stealthiness, and simplicity, FlipAttack easily jailbreaks recent state-of-the-art LLMs within only 1 single query.
 Extensive experiments on black-box commercial LLMs demonstrate the superiority of FlipAttack.
-Notably, it achieves a 25.16\% improvement in the average attack success rate compared to the runner-up method.
-Specifically, it reaches a success rate of 98.85\% on GPT-4 Turbo and 89.42\% on GPT-4.
-The detailed attack performance of FlipAttack and the runner-up ReNeLLM on 8 LLMs for 7 categories of harmful behaviors are shown in Figure~\ref{Fig:sub_category}.
+Notably, it achieves a 22.33\% improvement in the average attack success rate compared to the runner-up method.
+Specifically, it reaches a success rate of 94.04\% on GPT-4 Turbo and 86.73\% on GPT-4.
+Attack performance of FlipAttack and the runner-up ReNeLLM on 8 LLMs for 7 categories of harmful behaviors are shown in Figure~\ref{Fig:sub_category}.
+The main contributions are summarized as follows.